• Skip to primary navigation

 Ingredients

-• 2 packets udon noodles fresh or frozen
+• 2 packets udon noodles, fresh or frozen

-• 3-4 small bok choy trimmed and leaves separated
+• 3-4 small bok choy, trimmed and leaves separated

-• 10 oz shiitake mushrooms sliced
+• 10 oz shiitake mushrooms, sliced

-• ¾ cup brown onion chopped roughly or sliced thin
+• ¾ cup brown onion, chopped roughly or sliced thin

-• 1 ½ teaspoon garlic minced
+• 1 ½ teaspoon garlic, minced

 • 2 tablespoon soy sauce

-• 4 tablespoon oyster sauce
+• 4 tablespoon oyster sauce, use honey free teriyaki sauce if need a vegan version

 • 1 tablespoon mirin